 In an electrical circuit, power sources are classified in 2 ways.
 There, one is Independent, and another is a Dependent source.

-This type of circuit has an independent energy source, which maintains a certain AC or DC voltage or current value in the circuit.
+This type of circuit has an independent energy source, which maintains a specific AC or DC voltage or current value in the course.
 No changes to the connected network will change this value.

 The power source in this type of circuit depends on a specific component.
 Any change in the connected network can change this value.